emelynyrivas/Handwriting-Digit-Recognizing-Tool/README.md

 ---

 ⚠️ Note:
+- You must have a Google account in order to use this project.
 - This project is pre-trained, and you will need access to the finetuned model.
 - There is a small dataset that I created to help train this modle.
 You will need access to this folder as well.